East Belmont Saints Baseball Club: Ground Facility

-Prior to 1985 the club home ground was Winters Reserve, Kidman Ave, Belmont.
+Prior to 1984 the club home ground was Winters Reserve, Kidman Ave, Belmont, Victoria.

-1985 to 1992 the club home ground was South Barwon Reserve No.2 Oval.
+1984 to 1992 the club home ground was South Barwon Reserve No.2 Oval.

 Since 1993, East Belmont Saints Baseball Club have been located at Pioneer Park which in 2003 became within the boundary of the newly built Geelong Baseball Centre, Saints use Diamonds 3 & 4 of the baseball centre.
 Saints second diamond (GBC3) is the only fully synthetic diamond in Australia.
 Saints main diamond (GBC4) is grass with full skin infield and weather-protected dugouts with the home (3B) dugout sunken in the ground to improve spectator viewing from within the clubhouse.

 Saints clubrooms and main diamond are visible directly to the north from Pioneer Road, Grovedale located on the East side of Waurn Ponds Creek.

-Pioneer Road carries over 20,000 cars per day (Vic Roads statistic) commuting to or past the Waurn Ponds Shopping complex.
+Pioneer Road carries over 20,000 cars per day (VicRoads statistic) commuting to or past the Waurn Ponds Shopping complex.

 In 2019 the club added an indoor hitting facility with hitting tunnel and open floor for hitting and fielding skills development.

 In 2022 the club added a 4-pack under cover bull pen for pitching, catching and skills work.

 Events

-Saints has hosted State, National and international baseball events at its facility in Grovedale, including the 2009 and 2013 Australian Masters Games, the 2010 Australian Provincial Championships and 2013 Australian National Youth Championships.
+Saints have hosted State, National and international baseball events at its facility in Grovedale, including the 2009 and 2013 Australian Masters Games, the 2010 Australian Provincial Championships and 2013 Australian National Youth Championships.

 More recently, Saints hosted the Australian Women's Championships and Women's Youth Nationals in April 2018.
 Victoria Youth girls won the Youth Gold medal game defeating New South Wales on Saints home field (GBC4).

-In 2011 Saints launched their inaugural 'Go Pink for Cancer' day and have done so each year until 2019 (Covid-19 ended the event in 2020).
+In 2011 Saints launched their inaugural 'Go Pink for Cancer' day and have done so each year until 2019 (COVID-19 ended the event in 2020).
 The day raised funds for the Cancer Council Victoria.
 In 2014 Saints raised over $5,000, and in 2015 over $6,000 was raised.
 The day continued to raise around $5,000 each year and through 2019 has donated in excess of $42,000 to Cancer Council Victoria.

 As a result of this fundraising the Cancer Council Victoria awarded a research grant in the name of Saints and Deakin baseball clubs to help find a cure for children's leukaemia.

 Saints have been regular host for the Baseball Victoria State Senior Winter Championships in recent years, the championships are played on Queens Birthday weekend each year.